TIGUrS Urban Garden

 Volunteers are essential at the TIGUrS Garden, helping to create a better garden and a better community.
 Share your interest, energy, knowledge and passion in the garden.
 Group and individuals are welcome.
 We encourage your participation as a green volunteer to help further sustainable practices on our campus while gaining skills that follow you forth into whatever community you call home.

-For more information about the garden, please contact Art Johnson at:
+For more information about the garden or job opportunities, please contact Art Johnson: